Kia Optima Insurance Rates

 Rates are averaged for all Kia Optima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a brief review of the material that was covered in the above illustrations.
+The following list is a review of the data that was covered in the above illustrations.

-- Policyholders who purchase higher liability limits will pay approximately $570 annually to raise limits from a low limit to the 250/500 level
+- Consumers who require an increased level of liability coverage will pay around $570 per year to go from a minimum limit to 250/500 limits

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Optima car insurance rates.
 Take advantage of our free quote tool below to compare quotes from top companies right now.